 Healthcare providers can use the summaries of patient data in the Information Management Service to implement patient care.
 Data which the patient has not consented for disclosure is not shown through the Information Management Service.

 Data may be shared through the Information Management Service as provided in the Client Data Act.
-Sharing of data requires that the existence of a patient care relationship between the patient and the party requesting the sharing of data has been verified by means of information technology.
+The sharing of data requires the patient’s consent to data sharing and that the treatment relationship between the patient and the operator issuing the request for data sharing is ensured through information technology.

 Appendix 1 at the end of the report contains the situations for disclosure of the data in the Information Management Service under the Client Data Act and other legislation, the grounds for disclosure of the data and the method of disclosure.